-Now that you’ve made your first advanced dining reservation, you can go down the list and book the others.
+Now that you’ve made your first advance dining reservation, you can go down the list and book the others.

 Once you have made your reservations a confirmation email will be sent to your email address.
 We suggest keeping a master list of dining reservation numbers and bringing them with you to the restaurant, just in case for some reason you aren’t in the system.

-- TIP: If making reservations for your entire stay on the same morning, we suggest booking the most important reservations first and work down the list in order.
+- TIP: If making reservations for your entire stay on the same morning, we suggest booking the most important reservations first and then write down the list in order.

 Technical Issues – While we like the Disney World dining reservation system, it isn’t without its glitches.
 We always book our restaurants on the computer as it seems to be more reliable than the My Disney Experience app.